revdotcom/speech-datasets/earnings21/README.md

 |--|--|
 | Column 1: `token` | A single token in the transcript.
 These are typically single words or multiple words with hyphens in between. |
 | Column 2: `speaker` | A unique integer that associates this token to a specific speaker in an audio |
-Column 3: `ts`          |     A float representing the second that start of the token's utterance |
+Column 3: `ts`          |     A float representing the start time of the token, in seconds |
-Column 4: `endTs`       |     A float representing the second that end of the token's utterance |
+Column 4: `endTs`       |     A float representing the end time of the token, in seconds |
 Column 5: `punctuation` |     A punctuation character that is included at the end of a token that is used when reconstructing the transcript.
 Example punctuation: `",", ";", ".", "!"`. |
 Column 6: `case`  | A two letter code to denominate the which of four possible casings for this token: <ul><li>`UC` - Denotes a token that has the first character in uppercase and every other character lowercase.</li><li>`LC` - Denotes a token that has every character in lowercase.</li><li>`CA` - Denotes a token that has every character in uppercase.</li><li>`MC` - Denotes a token that doesnâ€™t follow the previous rules.
 This is the case when upper- and lowercase characters are mixed throughout the token</li></ul> |
 Column 7: `tags`        |     Displays one of the several entity tags that are listed in wer_tags in long form - such that the displayed entity here is in the form `ID:ENTITY_CLASS`. |